nitrain/nitrain/README.md

 [![Build](https://github.com/ncullen93/nitrain/actions/workflows/test.yml/badge.svg)](https://github.com/ncullen93/nitrain/actions/workflows/test.yml)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/nitrain)

 Nitrain is a medical imaging-native framework for training and visualizing deep learning models.
-It provides tools for sampling and augmenting neuroimaging datasets, training deep learning models on neuroimages, and visualizing or explaining deep learning model results in a neuroimaging context.
+It supports pytorch, keras, and tensorflow and complements them by providing tools for sampling and augmenting medical imaging datasets, training models on medical images, and visualizing or explaining model results in a medical imaging context.

 With nitrain, it is also possible to train models HIPAA-compliantly in the cloud.
 Once you've trained a model, you are welcome to make it available to the community via nitrain, and you can easily use other's pretrained models for your own fine-tuning or image processing.